tarunsingh20/TriageMaster/README.md

 # Triage Master Tool Overview
-Triage Master is a tool to facilitate in Defect/Bug Triage process for projects that use Microsoft VSTS (TFS 2012/2013/2015) for Application Lifecycle Management.
+Triage Master is a tool to facilitate  Defect/Bug Triage process for projects that use Microsoft VSTS (TFS 2012/2013/2015) for Application Lifecycle Management.

 Triage Master provides the following functionalities: